Updated July 23, 2019.

 1. What are you trying to achieve?

 This might sound trivial, but it’s a critical first question to answer.
-Unless you have a clear picture of your social media goals, it will be difficult to focus your efforts on those that will drive success.
+Unless you have a clear picture of your social media goals, it will be difficult to focus your efforts on initiatives that will drive success.

 Goals to consider might include: